 To estimate emissions from one component foams we adopt HFC consumption in one component foams as reported by member states to the UNFCCC (2015) for years 2005 and 2010.
 When reporting is missing for this source, an EU-28 average consumption per GDP (2.75 tonne HFC per billion Euro GDP) is adopted as default.
-Projections of blowing agents for the one component foam sector follow growth in GDP (EC/DG ECFIN, 2015).
+Projections of blowing agents for the one component foam sector follow growth in GDP (EC/DG ECFIN, 2016).
 The annual release of HFCs from foams is assumed 15 percent of the stock banked in foams.
+Figure 15 presents the share of HFC's used in foam sector as reported by EU-28 countries for 2010 (UNFCCC, 2016).